-Dry brushing your skin has proven to be very beneficial.
-It helps increase circulation, removes dead skin cells, and breaks up cellulite.
-But, the most important benefit to mention is its ability to stimulate the lymphatic system eliminating cellular waste buildup.
-Toxic buildup can lead to lymphatic congestion which is a major factor that leads to inflammation and disease in the body.
-To do this practice effectively, begin brushing from your extremities towards your heart so toxins can be filtered through the blood, to the heart and sent to the liver.
-This will increase your body’s detoxification process and increases immunity.
+Dry brushing your skin (a practice of literally brushing your dry skin with a bristled brush) has proven to be very beneficial for our bodies.
+The practice helps increase circulation, removes dead skin cells, and breaks up cellulite.
+But the most important benefit to mention is its ability to stimulate the lymphatic system , therefore eliminating cellular waste buildup.
+Toxic buildup can lead to lymphatic congestion, which is a major factor that leads to inflammation and disease in the body.
+(Our lymph nodes are a gateway for detoxification).To do this practice effectively, begin brushing from your extremities towards your heart so toxins can be filtered through the blood, to the heart and sent to the liver.
+This will speed up your body’s detoxification process and increases immunity.